Florence Kerr Wilson

+Early life

-Florence Kerr Fernie was born at Blundellsands, near Liverpool, in 1879.
+Florence Kerr Fernie was born in England at Blundellsands, near Liverpool, in 1879.
 Her family were wealthy ship owners.
-In 1902 she married William Herbert Wilson (1866-1928), who became a Major in the British Army.
+In 1902 she married William Herbert Wilson (1866–1928), who became a Major in the British Army.
 After World War I the couple emigrated to Kenya and took up farming.
 Major Wilson died in 1928.

 Wilson Airways

 Early in 1929, Florence Kerr Wilson had to travel to the UK for business; instead of taking a long sea voyage, she arranged to fly to England with pilot Tom Campbell Black and flight engineer Archie Watkins.
-In July 1929 she invested 50,000 UK pounds to found Wilson Airways, with Black and Watkins as flight crew and with a newly purchased Gypsy Moth as their first aircraft.
+In July 1929 she invested 50,000 UK pounds to found Wilson Airways, with Black and Watkins as flight crew and with a newly purchased Gipsy Moth as their first aircraft.
 By 1930 Wilson had obtained her pilot's license and carried out survey flights.
 Wilson Airways became a busy charter service and also implemented scheduled passenger and mail air service in Kenya, connecting to intercontinental flights by Imperial Airways.
 By 1938 the line operated 13 aircraft.